gwierzchowski/datconv/tests/README.md

 This program requires package datconv and all packages required by it.
 **datconv** can be installed from Python Package Index:
 `sudo pip install datconv`
+Note: This version of `datconv_test` package requires `datconv` version 0.6.0 or higher.

 ### Installation Method 1
 Recommended method for installation of this package is from Python Package Index: